Interest Rates Cut UK: What It Means for Mortgages and Savings

 Why the Bank of England has reduced interest rates again, and what the latest inflation and economic data reveal about the UK economy.
 It highlights the key figures influencing the decision and what markets expect next.

-2. The Monetary Policy Committee voted 5 to 4 in favour of the rate cut.
+2. The Monetary Policy Committee voted 5 to 4 make this change to the Bank Rate.

 3. CPI inflation fell to 3.2% in November from 3.6% in October.